bankh/automate/README.md

 x_t file: [00a0c68f4057bd42c6570577_c81c4b608085e9dcf0a9ee9a_3ce90d8498cfab11d1e6008e_default_jjeei.x_t](data/data_AutoMate/complete_top_level_assys_parasolid/00a0c68f4057bd42c6570577_c81c4b608085e9dcf0a9ee9a_3ce90d8498cfab11d1e6008e_default_jjeei.x_t)
 step file: [00a0c68f4057bd42c6570577_c81c4b608085e9dcf0a9ee9a_3ce90d8498cfab11d1e6008e_default_jjeei.step](data/data_AutoMate/complete_top_level_assys_step/00a0c68f4057bd42c6570577_c81c4b608085e9dcf0a9ee9a_3ce90d8498cfab11d1e6008e_default_jjeei.step)

-Here, we provide tools to prepare the required data for training and testing of the model.
-The sample above is organized by using these scripts:
+Here, we provide tools to prepare the required data for training and testing the model under `./notebooks`.
+The set of samples above is organized by using these scripts:
 - [`grab_step_para_data_prep.ipynb`](./notebooks/grab_step_para_data_prep.ipynb) is used to extract the STEP and Parasolid files for the associated parts in the JSON files and save them in separate folders.
 - [`json_convert_bprep_org.ipynb`](./notebooks/json_convert_bprep_org.ipynb) is used to convert the JSON files to a specific BREP organization that is required for the training and testing of the model.